zsofiasomlai/pbx-group-security/content/page/code-of-conduct.md

 - Documents

 ### Vendor Neutrality
 The OWASP Vendor Neutrality policy has to be observed at this event.
 Please do not use the working sessions as a place to pitch your product.
-Maintaining neutrality enhances the value of collaborative tone of this week.
+Maintaining neutrality enhances the value of collaborative tone.